 Give us an example...

 -One example is our dairy farm manager that increases farm profitability by up to 30%.
 How?
-Through rationalization of feed management leading to better animal health, lower drug intake and thus higher quality feed and more profitable, but also more sustainable and environmentally beneficial farms.
-This is the power of AI when applied, for example, to energy saving in buildings, to detecting problems in the management of solar power plants, or to the marketing in large organizations, always achieving cost savings.
+Through rationalization of feed management leading to better animal health, lower drug intake and thus higher food quality and more profitable farms, but also more sustainable and environmentally beneficial.
+This is the power of AI when applied, for example, to energy saving in buildings, to detecting problems in the management of solar plants or to marketing in large organizations, always achieving cost savings.

 Finally, are central bank rate hikes the solution to curb inflationary pressures?